-This one pan lasagna recipe goes from prep to plate in just 30 minutes!
+This skillet lasagna recipe goes from prep to plate in just 30 minutes!
 Now you can enjoy all those classic Italian flavors without spending hours in the kitchen.

-If you prefer to go the more traditional route, you can still have dinner on the table in under an hour using this recipe with no-boil noodles.
+If you prefer to go the more traditional route, you can still have dinner on the table in under an hour using this cheesy lasagna recipe with no-boil noodles.

 How To Make Skillet Lasagna